orehren/acvt/inst/rstudio/templates/project/skeleton/_extensions/orehren/acvt/docs/styling.html.md

 ### Key Files

-*   **`definitions-02a-styling.typ`:** This is the main stylesheet.
+*   **`stylings.typ`:** This is the main stylesheet.
 It defines all the core styles, such as colors and font sizes, as `#let` variables.
 This is the best place to start for most advanced changes.
 For example, you can change the default font sizes:
     ```typst
-    // in definitions-02a-styling.typ
+    // in stylings.typ
     #let font-size-large = 18pt
     #let font-size-middle = 12pt
     #let font-size-small = 10pt